Get In Touch

 Cambridge, MA |

-A complimentary copy of the Q4 2016 State of the Internet / Security Report is available for download at akamai.com/stateoftheinternet-security.
+A complimentary copy of the Q4 2017 State of the Internet / Security Report is available for download at akamai.com/stateoftheinternet-security.
 Learn more about the cost of credential stuffing by registering for a webinar with Dr. Larry Ponemon, founder of Ponemon Institute, on Wednesday, February 28, 2018.

 The Akamai Fourth Quarter, 2017 State of the Internet / Security Report combines attack data from across Akamai’s global infrastructure and represents the research of a diverse set of teams throughout the company.
 The report provides analysis of the current cloud security and threat landscape, as well as insight into attack trends using data gathered from the Akamai Intelligent Platform.
 The contributors to the State of the Internet / Security Report include security professionals from across Akamai, including the Security Intelligence Response Team (SIRT), the Threat Research Unit, Information Security, and the Custom Analytics group.